3 days in Palermo is the ideal amount of time to see this intriguing Italian City on the island of Sicily.

 The Cattedrale di Palermo is arguably the most beautiful building in Palermo, which is some statement considering how many incredible buildings there are in the city!

-From the outside, it’s a gigantic building and you can marvel upon the stunning architecture.
+From the outside, it’s a gigantic building and you can marvel at the stunning architecture.
 I can only imagine how long it would have taken to build it!

 Inside, there are several paintings and interesting quirks.
 There are many kings buried there including Frederick II.